typora/support.typora.io/_posts/2016-06-26-Code Fences Language Support.md

 ### My language is not listed above...

-Typora use CodeMirror for code fences with syntax highlight, so, if the language you want is not supported in Typora, you could:
+Typora uses CodeMirror for code fences with syntax highlight, so, if the language you want is not supported in Typora, you could:

 1. Check whether the language is support on <http://codemirror.net/mode/> or not, if so, send us an email, and we will add related support.
 2. If the language is not supported on <http://codemirror.net/mode/>, please check <https://github.com/codemirror/CodeMirror/wiki/Mode-wish-list> for adding syntax highlight on CodeMirror.
 After it is supported by CodeMirror, Typora will follow.